How can I help you?

 })

-By default pie series will be rendered on assigning JSON data to the series by using dataSource property.
+By default, the pie series will be rendered when assigning the JSON data to the series using the dataSource property.
 Map the field names in the JSON data to the xName and yName properties of the series.

 import { Component, OnInit } from '@angular/core';